From Small-Gain Theory to Compositional Construction of Barrier Certificates for Large-Scale Stochastic Systems: Introduction

-More recently, discretization-free approaches via control barrier certificates have been proposed for the verification and synthesis of stochastic systems.
-Existing results include safety verification of continuous-time stochastic hybrid systems in infinite-time horizons~\cite{prajna2007, huang_probabilistic_2017, Wisniewski.2018}.
-Such verification in infinite time requires a supermartingale condition that implicitly assumes system's stability at its equilibrium point which is restrictive.
-In~\cite{steinhardt2012finite}, this condition is generalized to the safety verification of stochastic systems in finite-time domains.
-Controller synthesis for the finite-time safety of stochastic systems using control barrier certificates is discussed in~\cite{santoyo2019barrier}.
-A systematic verification of general specifications described by linear temporal logic for nonlinear stochastic systems is provided in~\cite{wongpiromsarn_automata_2016}.
-Finite-time verification and controller synthesis for discrete-time stochastic control systems using barrier certificates against automata representation of temporal logic properties are proposed in~\cite{jagtap2018temporal} and \cite{jagtap_formal_2019}, respectively.
-Compositional construction of control barrier certificates for discrete-time stochastic switched systems is recently proposed in~\cite{Amy_LCSS20}.

 The proposed techniques in the aforementioned literature involve restricting control barrier certificates to a certain parametric form, such as exponential or polynomial, by searching for their corresponding coefficients under certain assumptions.
 Although lower-dimensional systems usually admit such simple control barrier certificates and the corresponding search is relatively easy using existing tools, it may be very difficult (if not impossible) in the case of large-scale systems, and therefore, such techniques become computationally intractable.

 In order to overcome the aforementioned challenge, we propose a compositional framework for the construction of control barrier certificates for large-scale interconnected stochastic systems.
 The proposed approach involves decomposing a large-scale stochastic system into a number of smaller subsystems of lower dimensions, and searching for control sub-barrier certificates for those subsystems together with corresponding local controllers.
 By leveraging some $\max$ small-gain conditions, a control barrier certificate and its corresponding controller for the interconnected system can be constructed from control sub-barrier certificates and corresponding local controllers of subsystems.
 The control barrier certificate is then utilized to establish upper bounds on the probability that interconnected systems reach unsafe regions within finite-time horizons, thereby allowing finite-time verification and synthesis of safety properties.